x21146331/x21146331_ERC20XTKToken/README.md

 ```
 5) Include the destination wallet addresses in accountstodistribute.txt file.

-5) Invoke the distribute.js for by running the following command.
+6) Invoke the distribute.js for by running the following command.

 ```bash
 node ./distribute.js
 ```
+7) Transactions can be seen in the terminal and once after the completion outputs are verified in a block explorer like etherscan. ([EtherScan](https://etherscan.io/))